Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation Quality Under Varying Measurement Availability

 where $\mathcal{N}$ is the set of all load nodes and $w_i$ is the proportional weight assigned to node $i$.
 The two measurement-anchored constellations K2 and K1 differ in how the total active power that is subsequently distributed is obtained (K3 must additionally estimate the total load from load profiles, as described below):

 \paragraph{K3 (SMGW only)} Without a transformer measurement, the total grid load must itself be estimated.
-In the simulation, each \ac{NCP} may include household demand, \ac{EV} charging, heat pump, and rooftop \ac{PV} generation (see \autoref{subsec:concept_modeling}).
-The SE, however, has no knowledge of the device composition at individual nodes.
-Under K3, all non-metered nodes are assigned pseudo-measurements based on a single generic H0 household load profile $f_\text{H0}(t) \in [0,1]$ (normalised to unit mean), scaled by each node's consumption proxy:
+Under K3, all non-metered nodes are assigned pseudo-measurements based on a single generic H0 household load profile $f_\text{H0}(t)$ (normalised to unit mean), scaled by each node's consumption proxy:

 where $\overline{T}$ is the number of hours per year and $\hat{P}^{(K3)}_i(t)$ is the estimated active power consumption of node $i$ at time $t$.
 In practice this simplifies to $\hat{P}^{(K3)}_i(t) = f_\text{H0}(t) \cdot \bar{p}_i$, where $\bar{p}_i$ is the average annual demand rate of node $i$.
-The remaining uncertainty arises from both the profile shape mismatch (the actual load mix at any given moment deviates from the H0 archetype) and from the absolute level uncertainty.
+The H0 profile is a generic household consumption pattern and does not capture the load patterns of \ac{EV} charging, heat pumps, or \ac{PV} feed-in.
+During congestion periods, which are driven precisely by these devices, the H0-based estimate systematically mis-estimates the true net demand (underestimating load during load-driven periods and missing \ac{PV} feed-in during generation-driven periods).
 Accordingly, pseudo-measurements under K3 are assigned $\sigma^{(K3)}_\text{pseudo} = 40\,\%$~\cite{ipachModifiedBranchCurrentBased2021, strobelUncertaintyQuantificationBranchCurrent2024, Angioni2016}.

 \paragraph{K2 (transformer total power measurement)} With the transformer secondary total active power $P_\text{trafo}$ available as a real measurement, the distribution step replaces the profile-based estimate.
 Let $\mathcal{M}$ denote the set of \ac{SMGW}-equipped nodes with real measurements $P^\text{real}_j$.
 The residual power after subtracting the known metered injections is distributed proportionally across the unmetered nodes $i \notin \mathcal{M}$: